The Leaving of Liverpool: Field recordings

 After recording Tayluer, Doerflinger duly shipped the recordings and the recording machine back to the Library of Congress, but several discs were broken or lost, including the one that contained "The Leaving of Liverpool."
 He made it clear in his correspondence that he considered it one of the most important songs in the collection.
 Therefore, he collected it from Tayluer a second time, this time on a dictaphone cylinder, the only technology he could borrow at short notice.
 The Library of Congress's recording of this song is therefore on a cylinder rather than a disc.
-It resides in the archive of the American Folklife Center, where it can be heard by the general public during reading room hours; a transcription of the Tayluer lyrics is available here.
+It resides in the archive of the American Folklife Center, where it can be heard by the general public during reading room hours.

 Doerflinger's disc recordings of Maitland were made without the help of the Library of Congress and therefore remained in his personal collection.
 Although he later loaned his recordings of Maitland to the Library of Congress for duplication, for some reason he held back "The Leaving of Liverpool," so it remained in his private possession and passed to his family on his death.
 No copies have emerged, and no one has heard the recording since Doerflinger himself transcribed it.